Pages

 https://www.researchgate.net/publication/383305094_ATURPAT_ATROPATES_-_DARIUS_III'S_GENERAL_AND_KING_OF_MEDIA_-ATROPATENE

-ATROPATES (Old Persian: Ātrpātah and Pahlavi: Ātūrpāt; Ancient Greek: Ἀτροπάτης Atropátēs; (370 BC – 321 BC) was a Medes (Old Persian: 𐎶𐎠𐎭, Māda) and nobleman (possibly had very distant relation to the Achaemenid House) and satrap of Media (Greek: Μεγάλη) and general who served Darius III and Alexander of Macedon.
-He was a founder of the independent kingdom Media - Atropatene (Greek: Ἀτροπατηνή or Lesser Media) and the dynasty that was named after him.
+ATROPATES (Old Persian: Ātrpātah and Pahlavi: Ātūrpāt; Ancient Greek: Ἀτροπάτης Atropátēs; (370 BC – 321 BC) was a Medes (Old Persian: 𐎶𐎠𐎭, Māda) and nobleman (possibly had very distant relation to the Achaemenid House) and satrap of Media (Ancient Greek: Μεγάλη) and general who served Darius III and Alexander of Macedon.
+He was a founder of the independent kingdom Media - Atropatene (Ancient Greek: Ἀτροπατηνή or Lesser Media) and the dynasty that was named after him.
 Atropates’ descendants ruled the kingdom until the 2nd century CE.
 The kingdom was established in c.
 323 BC and was the only Iranian region to remain under Zoroastrian authority from the Achaemenids to the Muslim Arabs' conquest.

 Sculpture of Atropates (Ātūrpāt), King of Media – Atropatene,